SAP/sap-btp-service-operator/README.md

 ###### Credentials as JSON Object

 To show credentials returned from the broker within the `Secret` resource  as a JSON object, use the 'secretKey' attribute in the `ServiceBinding` spec.
-The value of this 'secretKey' must be the name of the key that stores the credentials in JSON format:
+The value of this 'secretKey' is the name of the key that stores the credentials in JSON format:

-Input:
+`ServiceBinding`

 ```yaml
 apiVersion: services.cloud.sap.com/v1